astoycos/API_Practice/README.md

 ### API.py

 This module provides an API to interact with the databases created by twitter_module.py and vision_module_MYSQL.py.
-It contains two main funtions, show_info() which shows some quick statistics about a database, and find_des(description) which allows the user to search the database for a specific picture caption.
+For both database implementations it contains two main funtions, show_info() which shows some quick statistics about a database, and find_des(description) which allows the user to search the database for a specific picture caption.
 If a picture is found with the description, it will print the twitter handle it was downloaded from and then display the image.

 a quick demo is provided in demo.py

 ## DEMO

+This module is used to test the API and show the program running.
+It populates two databases from datadumps included in the github.
+Following use of demo you can add to the databases using Vision_module_(MYSQL or MONGODB).py but If you would like to make new databases following demo use be sure to delete the ones used for the demo

+The databases created by this program will be:
+	## Mongo -> user + '_mongo_twitter_db'
+	## MySQL -> username + '_mysql_twitter_db'

 **The only erroneous files in the github is a font file for the labels and a Readme